Skip to Main Content

 APC

 Article Processing Charge.
-Some publishers charge these one off payments to authors in order to publish their work open access via the gold route.
+Some publishers charge these one-off payments to authors in order to publish their work open access via the gold route.